danitori1/Cities_Exercise/README.md

 ## START

-In the folder, run the command 'docker-compose up' and go to the IP of your Docker container.
+In the folder, run the command 'docker-compose up' and open the IP of your Docker container in the browser.

 ## APP